marianesfg/windows-uwp.pt-br/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="test-details"></a>Detalhes do teste

-Inspeciona os recursos definidos no manifesto do aplicativo para garantir que estão presentes e são válidos.
+Inspeciona os recursos definidos no manifesto do app para garantir que estão presentes e são válidos.

 ### <a name="corrective-action"></a>Ação corretiva